 Time needed: 1 hour

-Central Post Office (Bưu điện Trung tâm Sài Gòn in Vietnamese) is a can’t miss attraction.
-It’s a gorgeous golden yellow building with French architecture and still functions as a post office.
+Central Post Office (Bưu điện Trung tâm Sài Gòn in Vietnamese) is a must visit attraction.
+Opened in 1895, it’s a gorgeous golden-yellow building with French architecture.
+It still functions as a post office today.

 When you enter inside, you’ll see two large maps on the left and right side of the upper walls and a large portrait of Ho Chi Minh (Uncle Ho) in the center of the back wall.
-There are also former phone booths but are now used for seating.
+There are former phone booths but they don’t work anymore and are now used for seating.

 There are souvenir shops available at fixed prices.
 They have similar stuff to what you saw at Ben Thanh Market but more toys, wallets, bags, and coffee versus shoes and clothing.